TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

     can use the static method
     `\TYPO3\CMS\Extbase\Utility\LocalizationUtility::translate($key, $extensionName)`.
     This method requires the localization key as the first and the name of the extension as the second parameter.
-Then the corresponding text in the current language will be loaded from this extension's locallang file .
+Then the corresponding text in the current language will be loaded from this extension's :file:`locallang.xlf` file .

 Output localized strings using ``sprintf``